professor-oats/professor-oats.github.io/README.md

-# professor-oats.github.io
-Trying GitHub hosting

-Seeing if this can act as a hosting for the HelmetJS assignment at FCC
+# Information Security with HelmetJS

+This is the boilerplate for the Information Security lessons.
+Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/